 We developed the ‘Were your Questions Answered?’ outcome tool in 2012 to evaluate the extent to which families find the information we provide to be helpful in understanding their child’s condition and in supporting their child.
 The tool asks families to record the questions they wish to be answered during their consultation and to rate how well each question has been answered at the end of the consultation using a scale from 1 (not at all) to 5 (very well).
 Questionnaires are submitted to reception anonymously as the patient leaves the clinic.

-We received 93 completed questionnaires for the month long survey period in 2014.
-99 per cent of families rated the service as answering their questions ‘5 - very well’ (87 per cent) or ‘4 - well’ (12 per cent).
-Less than 2 per cent of families rated the service as answering their questions as ‘3 – okay’, and none rated the service as a 2 or 1.
-This year’s results showed an 8 per cent rise in questions rated 5, and a 5 per cent rise in questions rated 4 or above from last year’s study.
+We received 84 completed questionnaires for the month long survey period in 2018.
+98 per cent of families rated the service as answering their questions ‘5 - very well’ (85.5 per cent) or ‘4 - well’ (12.5 per cent).
+Fewer than two per cent of families rated the service as answering their questions as ‘3 – okay’; ‘2 – not well’, or ‘1 – not very well’.
+This year’s results showed a consistent level of ratings from studies done in 2016 and 2014, with over 90 per cent of families rating questions at 5 or 4 across all three years.

-The average rating across all questions that were scored was 4.9 (Scale 1-5).
-This continues to build on the successful results of the 2013 audit, which yielded an average score of 4.7.
+The average rating across all questions that were scored was 4.8 (Scale 1-5).
+This continues the successful results since the 2014 audit, which yielded an average score of 4.9.

-27 per cent of questions related to the nature and cause of a child’s communication and/or feeding difficulties, but parents also asked about appropriate support (17 per cent), future expectations (16 per cent), treatment options (15 per cent) and progress made (13 per cent).
-See Figures 1 and 2 for detail.
+22 per cent of questions related to long-term and future expectations but parents also asked about the nature and cause of a child’s communication and/or feeding difficulties (19.5 per cent), progress made (15.5 per cent), appropriate support (14.5 per cent), and treatment options (13.5 per cent).
+See Figures 2 and 3 for detail.

-We also analysed scores by clinics for: Beckwith-Wiedemann syndrome; Cleft Lip and Palate; Cochlear; Craniofacial; Ear, Nose and Throat; and Dysphagia.
+We also analysed scores by clinics for: Beckwith-Wiedemann syndrome; Cleft Lip and Palate; Cochlear; Craniofacial; Dysphagia; Ear, Nose and Throat, and Neurodisability.

-The results from the audit show a consistently high - and improving - level of service delivery and patient/family experience.
-We plan to repeat this audit annually to review our practice and ensure that we continue to provide a high quality service to patients and their families.
+The results from the audit show a consistently high level of service delivery and patient/family experience.
+We plan to repeat this audit every two years to review our practice and ensure that we continue to provide a high quality service to patients and their families.